Adaptive NAD: Online and Self-adaptive Unsupervised Network Anomaly Detector: System Design

 \subsection{Design Goals}

-The design goals of our proposed approach are explained below: \begin{enumerate} \item \textbf{Capable of handling diverse data:} System networks collected from different devices vary greatly regarding their format and content.
-A generalized ADS needs to be capable of analyzing various network formats. \item \textbf{Capable of adapting to new cyber threats:} System behavior and potential threats evolve, and consequently, so do the system networks and attack models.
-The ability of ADS to learn newer event patterns should be automated without requiring the experts' effort. \item \textbf{High accuracy but low false positive rate:} Anomaly detection should correctly predict both normal and abnormal activities; in other words, achieving a high accuracy rate but a low false positive rate. \item \textbf{Low computational cost:} High computational cost incurred during anomaly detection leads to increased latency, deployment, and maintenance costs. \end{enumerate}
+The design goals of our proposed approach are explained below: \begin{enumerate} \item \textbf{Capable of handling diverse data:} Network traffic collected from different devices varies greatly regarding their format and content.
+A generalized ADS needs to be capable of analyzing various network formats. \item \textbf{High accuracy but low false positive rate:} Anomaly detection should correctly predict both normal and abnormal activities; in other words, achieving a high accuracy rate but a low false positive rate. \item \textbf{Low computational cost:} High computational cost incurred during anomaly detection leads to increased latency, deployment, and maintenance costs. \end{enumerate}